 Birds

-A garden that exhibits a good range of locally indigenous vegetation is sure to attract lots of local bird species.
-As discussed, try to establish a good selection of the locally indigenous plant species listed in the above Planning and plant selection section.
+A garden that exhibits a good range of local native vegetation is sure to attract lots of bird species.
+As discussed, try to establish a good selection of the plant species listed in the above Planning and plant selection section.

 Commonly available Blue Mountains plant species that particularly provide shelter and nourishment for birds are: